Shan Warnock-Smith QC - 5 Stone Buildings

 Widely regarded as one of the leading names at the Chancery Bar, Warnock-Smith is described as a joy to work with and a highly client-conscious lawyer.

-As both English King’s Counsel and as a Cayman Islands attorney, Shân is both an adviser and a litigator with an equal enthusiasm for both.
-She specialises in trusts, succession and other private wealth issues often involving a number of different jurisdictions.
-Shân has a truly international practice which takes her around the world from her London base at 5 Stone Buildings and her Cayman base at International Chancery and Trusts Chambers.
-She has a particular interest in wealth structuring and protection for international families from both the advisory and the litigation standpoints.
+As a referral barrister and Cayman attorney who acts on professional instructions Shân is both an adviser and a litigator with an equal enthusiasm for both.
+She specialises in private trusts, succession and other private wealth issues often involving a number of different jurisdictions.
+Shân has a truly international practice which takes her around the world from her London base at 5 Stone Buildings, Lincoln’s Inn and her Cayman base at International Chancery and Trusts Chambers.
+Shân is at the forefront of developments in the private client field and has been involved in many of the major trust cases of recent years in a variety of jurisdictions.
+She is admitted to practise in England and Wales, the Cayman Islands, the British Virgin Islands, Barbados and Trinidad and Tobago.
+She has been granted limited admission on several occasions to appear before the courts of Bermuda and Hong Kong and frequently assists local attorneys or advocates in other jurisdictions, including Jersey and Guernsey.

 5 Stone Buildings - building sign